What Is Cookie Consent in Canada?

 - Protect personal information with appropriate safeguards

 What this means for cookies: If your cookies collect personal information (like IP addresses, device IDs, or browsing behavior), you need explicit consent.
+Learn more about PIPEDA requirements from the Office of the Privacy Commissioner of Canada.

 - Get consent before installing software (including tracking scripts) on someone's device